What is the timeline for the project?

 Anyone in the community can come to the community meetings and provide their feedback and insights.
 Nominees are also being solicited to establish a Douglas MacArthur Advisory Group.

-- Provide feedback on the design;
+- Provides feedback on the design;

-- Identify possible challenges and propose solutions.
+- Identifies possible challenges and proposes solutions.

 - Taylor Run Civic Association

 - The PTA President